-From the hindquarter you can go with cube steak (aka minute steaks) or round steak.
+From the hindquarter you can go with Cube steak (aka minute steaks) or Round steak.
 Cube steak & round steak come from the same area, so you have to choose between one or the other.
 Note: Cube steak is simply the best part of the round steak that has been tenderized, so all your cube steaks will have been tenderized.
 Also since they are smaller steaks we recommend putting more per pack than you opted for in your prime steaks.
-We also allow you to choose to get flank steak and skirt steak from your beef.
+We also allow you to choose to get Flank steak and Skirt steak from your beef.
 As with the roasts, any of these steaks that is not something you want, you can simply get it ground into your burger.

 In the burger Category, most folks get their ground beef fat ratio at about 80/20 and packed in 1 lb chubs. (actual weight is about 1.4 lbs each) If you want your burger leaner, like 90/10 we can try to do that, but if you want it lean like that you might be better off buying one of our grass fed beef.
 They tend to be leaner.
 If you are going with grain fed beef I would recommend the 80/20 fat ratio… but we will try to accommodate your preferences.
 Our fat ratios are approximates.
 We also offer 2 lb chubs for burger if you prefer a larger amount in each bag.
 If you want some of your burger done into patties, we vacuum pack them with four per pack.
-NOTE: Patties will cost extra, 40 cents per lb with at 20 lb minimum.
+NOTE: Patties will cost extra, 50 cents per lb with at 20 lb minimum.

 Organ meat, if you are buying a whole beef, you can opt to keep the liver, the heart, and the tongue.

 If you’re looking for a great deal on grain-fed beef, give us here at Showalter’s a call, and let us prove to your taste buds the difference in quality and flavor!

 You normally get at around 40% of live weight for finished product.
 This will vary depending on how many bone-in products you get as opposed to boneless products.
 But generally from one of our whole grain-fed beef you can take home around 440 lbs.
 If you are getting one half of our grain fed beef you should be taking home about 220 lbs.
 That averages out to about $3.92 per lb… not bad for quality burger and certainly a super deal for tender roasts and marbled steaks.

 We guarantee your satisfaction!